 - Step 1.
-Insert the system board into the chassis with an angle as shown, so serial and VGA port can be inserted in the slots on the rear chassis. - a.
-Place the system board flat into the chassis, screw slots on the system board will match the screw slots on the chassis.
+Align the system board with serial and VGA ports on the rear side of the chassis.
+Carefully lower the system board into the chassis. - a.
+Move the fan cables aside and make sure these cables will not interfere the installation of the system board. - b.
+Place the system board flat into the chassis.
+Match screw slots on the system board to the corresponding slots on the chassis.

-Figure 77.
+Figure 127.
 System board installation

 Step 2.
-Install all eight screws to secure the system board to the chassis.
+Install all eight screws to secure the system board to the chassis according to the installation orders as shown.

-Figure 78.
+Figure 128.
 System-board screws location